How To Choose The Right Color Palette for Your Brand?

 Test the Colors

-After picking your primary and secondary colors, do not forget to put them together and try out several different combinations.
-This is as easy as swapping colors out in your design file to create a examples you can quickly compare to each other.
+After picking your colors, try them out together, perhaps with different versions.
+This is as easy as swapping colors out in your design file to create examples that you can quickly compare to each other.

 Testing color palette example